 38. The ritual of toasting originated with the Greeks where the host would take the first sip to prove to his guests that they would not be poisoned.

 39. The genres of comedy and tragedy originated in Greece.

-40. Life expectancy of ancient Greeks for males was 45 years, 36 years for females.
-Today, the life expectancy of Greek males is 75.66 years but 81.88 years for females.
+40. The life expectancy of ancient Greeks for males was 45, 36 for females.
+Today, the life expectancy of Greek males is 75.66 but 81.88 for females.

-41. The Greek movie “Daphnis and Chloe” showed the first nude scene in European cinema.
+41. Another one of those Greece fun facts is that the Greek movie “Daphnis and Chloe” showed the first nude scene in European cinema.

 42. Melbourne is the city with the highest number of Greek residents outside of Greece.